 Implementing salmon recovery from the ground up

-The Salmon Recovery Network (SRNet) is what we call the interconnected efforts of regional salmon recovery organizations, lead entities, regional fisheries enhancement groups, conservation districts, non-profit conservation organizations, and state, federal, and tribal governments to restore and sustain salmon and steelhead and the habitats upon which they depend.
+The Salmon Recovery Network (SRNet) is what we call the coordinated efforts of regional salmon recovery organizations, lead entities, regional fisheries enhancement groups, conservation districts, nonprofit conservation organizations, and state, federal, and tribal governments to restore and sustain salmon and steelhead and the habitats upon which they depend.

 The caucus-based SRNet Work Group is comprised of representatives from the network and meets regularly to address statewide salmon recovery funding and policy issues and to advance the goals of the SRNet as a whole.
 The work group provides a venue for relationship building, information sharing, and opportunities for coordination and collaboration among the organizations.